KDE/kde-builder/doc/configuration/conf-options-table.md

 If you specify a valid (supported) generator in `cmake-options`, it will override the value from [cmake-generator](#conf-cmake-generator) option.
 In case invalid (unsupported) generator was used, it will be ignored and will not be passed to cmake.

-If you specify a valid toolchain file in `cmake-options`, it will override the value from [cmake-toolchain](#conf-cmake-toolchain) option.
-In case invalid toolchain was used, it will be ignored and not be passed to cmake.
+If you specify an invalid toolchain file in `cmake-options`, it will be ignored and not passed to cmake.

 Since these options are passed directly to the CMake command line, they should be given as they would be typed into CMake.
 For example: